 To naturalize, you must show good moral character for the 3 or 5 year period (depending on whether or not you are married to a US citizen) prior to application for naturalization and swearing in.
 This is called the “statutory period".

-First, “crimes involving moral turpitude", which are offenses that involve harming other people or damaging property, theft and fraud crimes, as well as sex or family crimes, committed during the statutory period.
+“Crimes involving moral turpitude", which are offenses that involve harming other people or damaging property, theft and fraud crimes, as well as sex or family crimes, committed during the statutory period.

-Second, controlled substance violations committed during the statutory period.
+Controlled substance violations committed during the statutory period.

-Third, imprisonment for 180 days or more during the statutory period.
+Imprisonment for 180 days or more during the statutory period.

-Fourth, providing false testimony during the statutory period to obtain an immigration benefit.
+Providing false testimony during the statutory period to obtain an immigration benefit.

-Fifth, involvement during the statutory period with prostitution.
+Involvement during the statutory period with prostitution.

-Sixth, serious unlawful gambling offenses committed during the statutory period.
+Serious unlawful gambling offenses committed during the statutory period.

 Please note that USCIS may not approve your citizenship case if you have filed the naturalization application while on probation or parole.

 USCIS may also deny good moral character for bad acts during the statutory period not on this list.
 This conduct might include failure to provide child support and failure to pay taxes.
 If you have divorced during the statutory period or have a formal or informal child custody agreement, you might be affected by these issues.
 If so, you’ll want to clear this up before applying for US citizenship.

-First, naturalization applicants are disqualified from showing good moral character if convicted of murder or other crimes committed on or after 11/29/1990 that are categorized as “aggravated felonies".
+Naturalization applicants are disqualified from showing good moral character if convicted of murder or other crimes committed on or after 11/29/1990 that are categorized as “aggravated felonies".